 At the end of each reporting period, the Group revises its estimates of the number of options that are expected to vest based on the non-marketing performance and service conditions.
-It recognises the impact of the revision to original estimates, if any, in the consolidated statement of comprehensive income, with a corresponding adjustment to equity.
+It recognises the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity.